 4. A race entry

 Looking for a gift for a committed runner or someone who has a running resolution?
 Give the present a start line.
-Pick them up an entry to an MEC race on their local roads and trails.
-Races range from beginner-friendly 5Ks to Boston-qualifier marathons to rugged trail races.
+Pick them up an entry to a race (maybe even a virtual one) on their local roads and trails.

 5. Some of the best rechargeables